Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Experiments

 \section{Experiments}

-In this section, we first introduce the experiment setup (Section~\ref{sec:setup}) including the datasets used (Section~\ref{sec:datasets}), the compared methods (Section~\ref{sec:baselines}), and the implementation details (Section~\ref{sec:implementation_details}).
-Next, we conduct ablation studies in Section~\ref{sec:ablation}.
-Finally, we present and analyze the experimental results on synthetic and real-world noisy datasets to show the effectiveness of the proposed method (Section~\ref{sec:sota}).
+In this section, we first introduce the experiment setup (Section~\ref{sec:setup}) including the datasets used (Section~\ref{sec:datasets}), the implementation details (Section~\ref{sec:implement}), and the compared methods (Section~\ref{sec:baselines}).
+Then, we present and analyze the experimental results on synthetic and real-world noisy datasets to show the effectiveness of the proposed method (Section~\ref{sec:sota}).
+The noise generation algorithm, more comparison results, and more ablation studies are included in the Appendix.